azertyalex/write-ups/CSCBE-2018/water-you-talking-about-50/README.md

 ## Write-up

-I do not have the description anymore but it said something lines of *The flag is a russian word lost in translation*
+I do not have the description anymore but it said something along the lines of *The flag is a russian word lost in translation*

 ![index.php]( https://raw.githubusercontent.com/azertyalex/write-ups/master/CSCBE-2018/water-you-talking-about-50/index.jpg "index.php")